Sheriff: Wife of suspected Texas gunman has been arrested

 A four-day manhunt for Oropeza ended Tuesday when authorities, acting on a tip, said they found the suspect hiding underneath a pile of laundry in the closet of a house.

-Oropeza had been shooting rounds on his property and attack his neighbors after they asked him to go farther away because the gunfire was keeping a baby awake, according to police.
+Oropeza had been shooting rounds on his property and the attack occurred after neighbors asked him to go farther away because the gunfire was keeping a baby awake, according to police.

+Oropeza will be charged with five counts of murder, San Jacinto County Sheriff Greg Capers said.
+Bond was set at $5 million.

+“They can rest easy now, because he is behind bars,” Capers said of the families of the victims.
+“He will live out his life behind bars for killing those five.”

 The arrest ends what had become a widening dragnet that had grown to more than 250 people from multiple jurisdictions and had seen $80,000 in reward money offered.
 As recently as Tuesday morning, the FBI said that Oropeza “could be anywhere,” underlining how investigators for days struggled to get a sense of his whereabouts and candidly acknowledged they had no leads.

-Authorities would not say where Oropeza had been since fleeing the scene in Cleveland, which authorities previously said was likely on foot.
+They also would not say whether friends or family had helped Oropeza evade capture, or where he had been since fleeing the scene in Cleveland, which authorities previously said was likely on foot.

 Hagan said the three agencies that went in to arrest Oropeza were the U.S. Marshals, Texas Department of Public Safety and US Border Patrol’s BORTAC team.